SR 80 (Southern Blvd) Bridge Replacement Project

 The replacement bridges will have a wider section in order to accommodate a wider refuge lane or “shoulder” in each direction, as well as wider sidewalks.
 The number of vehicular lanes will be the same.
 The replacement bridges will have a higher vertical profile.

 The temporary bridge consists of a pre-fabricated vertical lift steel structure at the navigation channel.
 The temporary fixed bridge approaches consist of a precast concrete deck supported on steel beams and steel pipe piles.
-Construction of the temporary bridge is estimated to take 8 to 9 months.
+The temporary bridge will have a vertical clearance of 14-feet in the closed position and 65 feet in the open position with a 125-foot navigable channel.

 The intersection at Flagler Drive will be raised approximately 3 feet in order to connect to the higher bridge profile.
 A westbound to southbound left turn lane will be added and the southbound to eastbound left turn lane eliminated.
 All other features of this intersection will remain the same as the existing condition.